Jaraka: Geography

+The arrival of innovation has caused an increase in the in-house tourism.
+New cafes and the hilltops are major attraction.
+Despite being a small town in Jajpur district, it houses the epitome of nature, the very beauty of Odisha.
+The small suburb houses a lot secrets, waiting for you to come and unveil it.

 Population

 The Population of the town is around 10,000.

 Education

 Literacy

 The town has a literacy rate of 87.28%, Males having 92.04% and females having 81.74%.